mtlynch/slide-decks/content/nerds-2023/_index.md

 ## Make others better

-* Good technique as reviewer sets an example for your colleagues
+* Sets an example for your colleagues
 * Makes your job easier when they send code to you

 ---

 ## Minimize team conflicts

-* Code reviews are a common source of friction
+* Code reviews a common source of friction
-* A conscientious approach minimizes arguments
+* Conscientious approach minimizes arguments

 ---